jamescherti/compile-angel.el/README.md

 ### What's the difference between native and byte compiled?

-Byte-compilation translates Elisp code into an intermediate bytecode .elc that is faster to load than .el files.
+Byte compilation translates Elisp code into an intermediate bytecode .elc that is faster to load than .el files.

-Native-compilation goes a step further by converting this bytecode into machine code, which is directly executed by the CPU without the need for an interpreter.
-Native-compilation significantly improves performance.
+Native compilation goes a step further by converting this bytecode into machine code, which is directly executed by the CPU without the need for an interpreter.
+Native compilation significantly improves performance.

 ### What are some use-cases of compile-angel?